-Jingchen is a professor of Law at Nottingham Law School, supervising PhD students working on projects in corporate law, corporate social responsibility and corporate governance.
+He supervises PhD students working on projects in corporate law, corporate social responsibility and corporate governance.

 Jingchen’s research specialism is within corporate law, corporate social responsibility and corporate governance, and he also contributes to research in the areas of insolvency law, Chinese law and financial law.

-He published a number of articles in high quality journals including Legal Studies, Hong Kong Law Journal, Northwestern Journal of International Law and Business, Journal of Corporate Law Studies, European Business Organization Law Review, Journal of Business Law, Texas International Law Review, Brooklyn Journal of Corporate, Financial & Commercial Law and Northern Ireland Legal Quarterly.
-His monograph ‘Corporate Social Responsibility in Contemporary China’ was published by Edward Elgar in the ‘Globalisation, Corporation and the Law’ series.
+He has published a number of articles in high quality journals including Legal Studies, the Hong Kong Law Journal, the Northwestern Journal of International Law and Business, the Journal of Corporate Law Studies, the European Business Organization Law Review, the Journal of Business Law, the Hasting Business Law Journal, the Catholic University Law Review,the Brooklyn Journal of Corporate, Financial and Commercial Law, and the Northern Ireland Legal Quarterly.
+He is the author of Corporate Social Responsibility in Contemporary China (Edward Elgar 2014) in the ‘Globalisation, Corporation and the Law’ series.